+Dettifoss Day Trip from Akureyri with Godafoss and Lake Myvatn.
 Join us for a stunning Akureyri excursion to the gorgeous attractions of Northern Iceland, including Dettifoss, Godafoss, Namasckar, and Lake Myvatn.

 - Scenery and history of Eyjafjörður fjord

-• Breathtaking beauty of Goðafoss waterfall
+- The breathtaking beauty of Goðafoss waterfall

 - Spectacular lava labyrinths of Dimmuborgir

 - Boiling mud pool and hissing steam vents at Námaskarð

 - Fumarole zone by the Krafla caldera

 - Raw power and ear-crushing roar of Dettifoss waterfall

-• Dramatic landscape of Jökulsárgljúfur canyon
+- The dramatic landscape of Jökulsárgljúfur canyon

-• Geology and legends of Ásbyrgi
+- Geology and legends of Ásbyrgi

 Akuyeri – Godafoss – Lake Myvatn – Namaskard – Dettifoss – Akuyeri

 We’ll depart from the city and travel along the coast of Eyjafjorður and through the Vikurskard mountain pass to the valley of Fnjoskadalur, where we’ll be treated to one of the most spectacular sites in Iceland: Godafoss.

 After taking photos here we’ll pass through the valley of Reykjadalur to Skutustadir and enter the phenomenal Lake Myvatn district.
-Here we’ll explore the numerous volcanic craters that formed around 2,300 years ago and have since filled with glaciar water to form a series of dazzling lakes.
+Here we’ll explore the numerous volcanic craters that formed around 2,300 years ago and have since filled with glacier water to form a series of dazzling lakes.

 Next, we’ll continue east to Namaskar, known for its fumarole fields which are heated by an underground magma intrusion.
-As a result the area is characterized by a strong smell of sulfur.
+As a result, the area is characterized by a strong smell of sulfur.

 Then we’ll visit the Víti (Hell) crater, whose explosive formation marked the beginning of the great Myvatn Fires in 1724.
 From here we’ll enjoy stunning views of the geothermal zone of Leirhnjukur and the lava field formed in the Krafla Fires (1975-1984).

 Next, we’ll hop on Iceland’s main highway and enter Vatnajokull National Park.
 Here we’ll take a 10 to 15-minute hike to today’s main destination: Dettifoss, the most powerful waterfall in Europe.
 Take in the breathtaking beauty and pose for photos before this amazing natural wonder.